 Delta-8 THC is a trace cannabinoid derivative found in certain strains of the cannabis plant.
-How does it differ from delta-9 THC?
-We have answered this question and many more in the article below.
+How does it differ from Delta-9 THC?
+We will answer this question and many more below.

 Because this lesser-known cannabinoid is formed by oxidation, the resulting molecule is not altered when exposed to air, making it particularly advantageous for pharmaceutical use.